How to Register for a Registered Retail Merchant’s Certificate in Indiana

 A business can purchase items to resell without paying state sales tax.
 The tax liability is passed from the distributor to the retailer, who will then charge sales tax to the end-user of the item.

-Wholesalers and distributors will require a sales tax number, and in many cases require the reseller to fill out the General Sales Tax Exemption Certificate (also referred to as a wholesale license, resale certificate, or reseller’s permit) to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and completed Indiana Sales Tax Exemption Certificate (also referred to as a wholesale license, resale certificate, or reseller’s permit) to document the items being purchased are for resale.

 If you have questions about the Registered Retail Merchant’s Certificate, the Indiana Department of Revenue has more information about sales taxes in Indiana or can be contacted by calling 317-232-2165.